TVISTAURI6538/WRO-future-engineers---Ttauri/README.md

 # Our-Team-
-Vaishant - Responsible for coding and hardware.
+Vaishant - responsible for coding and hardware.

-Mubeen - Responsible for placement of electromechanical components and chassis structuring.
+Mubeen - responsible for the placement of electromechanical components and chassis structuring.

 Mr.Thomas - Coach

 Ms.Hemalatha - Team Coordinator

 # About-Our-Team-
 Mubeen and Vaishant are two young technology enthusiasts who have been working on various coding and robotics projects together for over two years.
-They both share a passion for innovation and a vision for how technology can make a positive impact in the world.
+They both share a passion for innovation and a vision for how technology can make a positive impact on the world.

-Mubeen has a creative mind and natural talent for designing futuristic concepts.
+Mubeen has a creative mind and a natural talent for designing futuristic concepts.
 He has participated in several competitions related to car design and robotics, and his ambition is to become a robotics engineer.
 He strives for excellence and thinks about the possibilities of future developments.
 Vaishant's strength lies in coding and programming.
 He is proficient in over five programming languages and has helped bring Mubeen's designs to life through software.
 Vaishant provides constructive criticism and feedback that helps them improve their work.
 His ambition, like Mubeen's, is to work as a robotics engineer.

 Together, Mubeen and Vaishant complement each other's skills and work well as a team.
 They have gained valuable experience from the small competitions they have participated in so far, and they hope that this is just the beginning of bigger things to come.​